256-bit encryption

 built to represent the power and glory of the great King

-warships ever to sail the seven seas.
+warship ever to sail the seven seas.
 She measured 220

 feet in length, had masts that were 150 feet high, and

-carried more than 150,000 square feet of sails.
-After
+carried more than 150,000 square feet of sail.
+Vasa was

-craftsmen, she was launched on October 10th 1628.
+was launched on October 10th 1628.
+However, she was

-went no more than 15 yards on her maiden trip.
-A sudden
+than 15 yards on her maiden voyage!

-Wasa remained under water for more than three centuries.
+100 ft of water for more than three centuries.

 In 1959, the Swedish government spent $3 million to pull